 The Schedule of Expenditures of Federal Awards (SEFA) is presented for the purpose of additional analysis as required by Uniform Guidance, Audits of States, Local Governments, and Non-profit Organizations.
-The SEFA can be found on page 26 of this report.
-The Statement and Certification of Actual Modernization Grants is presented on page 31.
-Supplemental schedules pertaining to the Public Employees Retirement System are also presented on pages 32-33 to supplement the basic financial statements.
+The SEFA can be found on page 25 of this report.
+Supplemental schedules pertaining to the Public Employees Retirement System are also presented on pages 31-32 to supplement the basic financial statements.